 For example, 100g of tuna contains more than half of the recommended daily intake of vitamin D. Other sources of fatty fish and seafood include…

 - Cod liver oil

 - Tinned sardines

-When cooking fatty fish, it’s best to preserve as many nutrients as possible by steaming or baking it – avoid frying it in oil, as this can reduce the vitamin D content.
-John West has a great selection of oily fish recipes that you can try out here.
+When cooking fatty fish, steaming or baking it and avoiding frying it in oil can help to preserve the vitamin D content.
+John West has a great selection of fatty fish recipes that you might like to try.

-When looking at buying vitamin D supplements, you will usually come across two types; vitamin D2 which is produced by plants and vitamin D3 which is produced by animals.
-Generally speaking, experts believe that vitamin D3 is absorbed better by the body, so if possible, it’s usually best to look for a supplement in this form.
-Vitamin D3 is usually suitable for vegetarians, although they might not always be suitable for vegans, so it’s always best to check.
+Some experts believe vitamin D3 is absorbed better by the body, so if possible, it can be best to look for a supplement in this form.
+Vitamin D3 is usually suitable for vegetarians, although it might not always be suitable for vegans, so it’s always best to check.

 Supplements are usually sold in capsules or tablet form.
 It’s important to only buy supplements from reputable sellers, such as Holland and Barrett.

 Note: It’s important to always speak to your GP before adding any supplements to your diet, as they may not be suitable for everyone.

 Vitamin D is essential for keeping our bones, teeth, and muscles healthy – and without it, we might not feel at our best.